michael-yuji/CKit/readme.md

 A lot of pointer is used in C. Although swift can call C API directly, swift doesn't provide a easy-clean way to access pointer of non-Foundation object.
 Which CKit provides you.
 CKit is a small helper to make using C APIs in swift easier.
-Also come with some POSIX C struct wrappers (dirent, stat, pwd)
+Also come with some C struct wrappers (dirent, stat, pwd)

 The core of CKit is really only two global functions, some extension to pointer type, one protocol and one class: